 Yes, the Management Company considers the main negative impacts of its investment decisions, in relation to the Sub-Fund, on sustainability factors.
-The Management Company uses a list of indicators to take into account the main negative impacts of its investment decisions on sustainability factors of its investment decisions on sustainability factors and by adopting a sectorial and normative exclusion list as further described in the below section.
+The Management Company uses a list of indicators to take into account the main negative impacts of its investment decisions on sustainability factors of its investment decisions on sustainability factors of its investment decisions on sustainability factors and by adopting a sectorial and normative exclusion list as further described in the below section.
 To do so, the Management Company uses ESG data from provider Trucost.
 More information on the PAIs can be found in the above section "How have the indicators for adverse impacts on sustainability factors been taken into account?".